w3c/webappsec-fetch-metadata/README.md

 The table in Fetch (just under https://fetch.spec.whatwg.org/#request-destination-script-like) gives some examples of categories of request and their respective `initiator` and `destination` values.
 Some interesting kinds of requests are ambiguous if we relied purely on their `destination` (consider `fetch()` vs `<a download>`, for instance).
 As things are specified today, but I think we'd want to cover both, since it's somewhat unclear what might come in the future, and where we'd record it.

 It's possible that pursuing this proposal might result in rethinking those values, however, as only `destination` is currently exposed to script (in service workers).
 If we're going to expose them more broadly, perhaps we can also make them more granular in certain ways.

+### Why bundle these up into one header?
+Why not have one header for each distinct value, like [client hints](http://httpwg.org/http-extensions/client-hints.html#rfc.section.4)?

+I like the idea of having everything that developers need to make an authentication decision for a given request in one place.
+But I also don't have terribly strong feelings about the way we spell the feature.
+If splitting it into a zillion distinct headers is the right thing to do, I'm happy to run with that.